Skip to main content

 Cephalexin for dogs’ side effects

 Overall, side effects are not common in dogs.
 The most common side effects of cephalexin are mild diarrhea and vomiting.
-Potential side effects of cephalexin include:
+Potential cephalexin side effects in dogs include:

-• Increased Salivation: Some dogs may experience increased drooling while taking cephalexin.
+• Increased salivation: Some dogs may drool more while taking cephalexin.
 This side effect is usually mild and temporary.

 • Excitability: A few dogs may display heightened excitability or restlessness, but this is generally uncommon.

-• Gastrointestinal Upset: Mild gastrointestinal symptoms like vomiting or diarrhea may occur in some dogs during treatment with cephalexin.
+• Gastrointestinal upset: Mild gastrointestinal symptoms, such as vomiting or diarrhea, may occur in some dogs during treatment with cephalexin.

-• Allergic Reactions: Although rare, it is possible to have an allergic reaction to cephalexin, presenting symptoms such as skin rash, fever, or, in severe cases, anaphylactic shock.
+• Allergic reactions: Although rare, cephalexin can cause an allergic reaction, presenting with symptoms such as a skin rash, fever, or, in severe cases, anaphylactic shock.
 Immediate veterinary attention is needed if such reactions are observed.

 Cephalexin is usually eliminated from a dog’s system within approximately 24 hours after administration.
 In the case of side effects, they typically subside within this period.
 If your dog experiences any concerning side effects, closely monitor their condition and consult your veterinarian if concerns persist or worsen.

-The dosage of cephalexin for dogs varies based on the dog’s weight and medical condition.
-As mentioned earlier, the typical dosage is 10 mg per pound of body weight, administered every 12 hours.
-Safety studies have shown minimal side effects of vomiting and diarrhea with doses five times the recommended dose.
-Severe overdosing can lead to rare adverse effects such as kidney damage or blood disorders.
-Improperly dosing cephalexin does have concerns for antibiotic resistance developing, which could cause additional problems.
-For that reason, the dosage of cephalexin given to dogs should be determined and prescribed by a veterinarian to ensure successful treatment and reduced risk of harmful side effects.
+In cases of overdose, safety studies have shown minimal side effects in dogs, including vomiting and diarrhea, with doses five times the recommended dose.
+Severe overdosing can lead to rarer adverse effects such as kidney damage or blood disorders.
+Improperly dosing cephalexin raises concerns about antibiotic resistance developing, which could cause additional problems.
+For that reason, the dosage of cephalexin given to dogs should be determined and prescribed by a veterinarian to ensure successful treatment and reduce the risk of harmful side effects.

 Cephalexin is not known to cause drowsiness or sedation in dogs.
-Cephalexin’s primary function is to treat bacterial infections, but it is commonly used with antihistamines like Benadryl, which can cause drowsiness in dogs.
+Cephalexin’s primary function is to treat bacterial infections, but it is often used with antihistamines, such as Benadryl, which can cause drowsiness in dogs.

 Is cephalexin safe for dogs?

 Cephalexin has been widely used in veterinary medicine to treat bacterial infections in dogs.
-Numerous studies have shown its effectiveness in treating infections, particularly skin infections in canines, with treatment success of over 93% in canine pyoderma.
+Numerous studies have shown its effectiveness in treating infections, particularly skin infections in canines, with treatment success rates exceeding 93% in canine pyoderma.

 Cephalexin has few drug interactions.
 If your dog is on one of the following medications, your vet may recommend a different dose of cephalexin or require additional monitoring while on the medication: